About me

 Psychotherapeutic Counsellor MBAP (Reg)

 I'm a BACP qualified and a registered psychotherapeutic counsellor, experienced in supporting adults, children and adolescents.
-I offer support with a range of presenting issues including anxiety, depression, grief and loss, identity and gender issues, self-esteem, self-confidence, sexuality, stress, work-related issues, relationship difficulties, parental guidance, breakdown in family relations, and other mental health issues.
+I offer support with a range of presenting issues including anxiety, attachment issues, depression, grief and loss, identity and gender issues, panic attacks, self-esteem, self-confidence, sexuality, stress, work-related issues, relational and developmental trauma, relationship difficulties, parental guidance, breakdown in family relations, and other mental health issues.

 Reaching out for support is a brave step in the right direction.
-Therapy can help when we are struggling with certain events, emotions, relationships and situations.
+Therapy can help when we are struggling with certain events, emotions, physical symptoms, relationships and situations.
 There are times we may feel isolated and alone, or lost and hopeless, or just not quite ourselves, unsure of what’s wrong and what will help.
-Therapy will help you gain a deeper understanding of yourself and others around you.
-Through this increased awareness we can work together to facilitate acceptance, healing and growth.
+Therapy can help you make sense of it all by gaining a deeper understanding of yourself and others around you.
+It is through this increased awareness that we can work together to facilitate self-compassion, acceptance, healing and growth.

 I provide a compassionate, trauma informed, confidential, non-judgemental and emotionally safe space for us to explore whatever it is you or your child are facing.